dirkcgrunwald/zero-to-jupyterhub-microk8s/basic/README.md

 Z2JH comes with configuration options to automatically create a security certificate using `letsencrypt` and uses a "load balancer" to connect to an internal "ingress" that connects to the the internal jupyterhub proxy (`proxy-public` in the above).
 In environments like Google Kubernetes Enginer (GKE) this will connect ports 80 and 443 to `proxy-public` and the internally configure "ingress" will automatically request your security certificates.

-Unfortunatly, the basic install of `k3s` directly uses an `traefik` as the ingress and expects to resolve all TLS/HTTPS connections there.
+Unfortunatly, the basic install of `k3s` directly uses `traefik` as the ingress and expects to resolve all TLS/HTTPS connections there, meaning Z2JH never gets the pure HTTPS connections.
 In [config.yaml](config.yaml), we've disabled Z2JH from using HTTPS.
 If you want HTTPS, see the next setup guide.

 Because our [config.yaml](config.yaml) directs Z2JH to use an IP address in the cluster, we have to tell the public network address how to connect to the internal service.
 This is done by file [jupyter-ingress.yaml](jupyter-ingress.yaml).